A chronological list of Genetically Wrapped articles.

 -

 Humanity, like all species, adapts to its environment.
 If we have the genetic opportunity to make an advantageous adaptation, one that provides some benefit within the prevailing environment, then we will seize that chance.
 It should be good for us; it should improve our survival prospects.
-Adopting an upright stance or the development of opposing…
+It is the basis of our evolution.
+Adopting an…